 The Administrative Partner will disburse the funds to the commercial partner(s) against the audit report, including the Disbursement Request for DMFA Support to Commercial Partners, which is integrated in annex 19.
-It provides information about the amount and bank to which the amount should be transferred.
+It provides information about the amount and bank to which the amount should be transferred by the Administrative Partner.
 The audit report must be affixed the disbursement request.